PGomes92/pyhrv/README.md

 The HRV algorithms have been developed and implemented according to the [Heart Rate Variability - Sandards of Measurement, Physiological Interpretation, and Clinical Use](http://circ.ahajournals.org/content/93/5/1043) guidelines and other references which are notes in the code itself (will be entirely updated soon).

-Below follows a list of the parameters and features.
+Below follows as list of the parameters and features.
 Major updates will be listed in the [changelog](changelog.md).

 ## Getting Started